YuriNiella/RSP/README.md

 **runRSP()**

-You can use runRSP() to estimate the shortest in-water paths.
-Each animal monitored is analysed individually and all detections are assigned to separate **tracks**: a sequence of detections with **intervals shorter than 24 hours** (by default, using maximum.time = 24).
-When the animal is not detected for a period of time **longer than the maximum.time argument**, a **new track** is created.
+Used to estimate the shortest in-water paths.
+Each animal monitored is analysed individually and all detections are assigned to separate **tracks**: a sequence of detections with intervals shorter than 24 hours (by default, maximum.time = 24).
+When the animal is not detected for a period of time longer than the maximum.time argument, a new track is created.

 **dynBBMM()**

-After the shortest in-water paths are estimated, the runRSP() output can be used for calculating utilization distribution areas with **dynamic Brownian Bridge Movement Models** (dBBMM) using the dynBBMM() function.
+After the shortest in-water paths are estimated, the utilization distribution areas can be calculated with **dynamic Brownian Bridge Movement Models** (dBBMM).
+Models can be either calculated for the entire monitoring, or during a particular interval of interest.

 **getDistances()**

-DESCREVER GET DISTANCES!
+Calculates the distances travelled (in meters) during each RSP track, both using only the receiver locations and also the exclusively in-water tracks.

 **getAreas()**

-Obtains the **in-water** areas for the tracked animals, either at monitored group or track levels.
-The countour levels of interest can be set, and by default the areas are calculated for both the **50%** and **95%** contours.
+Obtains the in-water areas (in squared meters) for the tracked animals, either at monitored group or track levels.
+The countour levels of interest from the dBBMMs can be set, and by default the **50%** and **95%** contours are used.

 **getOverlaps()**

-Calculates the ammounts of overlap among the different biological groups monitored, at the same contour levels as defined in getAreas().
-Overlaps are returned as **only in space** when the default dynBBMM() is used, and if a **timeframe** argument is set (in hours), overlaps are simultaneously in space and time.
+Calculates the ammounts of overlap among different biological groups monitored, at the same contour levels as defined in getAreas().
+Overlaps are returned as **only in space** for group dBMM, and if a timeframe is set (in hours), overlaps are **simultaneously in space and time** for timeslot dBBMM.

 ### Plotting the results